 While it may seem like your child’s lunch box is balanced and complete, it’s important to consider one more component: something they love!
 This may be a sweet treat, crunchy snack, or their favorite fruit.

 Yes, including dessert-type foods with meals is definitely okay.
 In fact, it can help minimize the obsession over it since you are providing accessibility without any conditions to eat their veggies first.

-This is a great opportunity to include them in the meal planning process.
+This is an excellent opportunity to include them in the meal-planning process.
 Let them pick out which favorite items they want in their lunch for the week.

 Just because your child is headed to school, doesn’t mean you have to pack their lunches.
 Most schools provide a hot lunch option for children daily.
 And while school lunch hasn’t always had the best reputation, there are strict nutritional guidelines schools have to follow when building menus.
 This will vary depending on the school, state, and country.

 School lunch is sometimes associated with having low economic status, but that’s simply not true.
 Anyone can utilize school lunch, even children with food allergies and other dietary restrictions.
 Reach out to your district’s food service department to ask questions.

 Feel free to utilize school lunch a few days out of the week to help save time, and likely money too, plus get your child to maybe even try something new.
 In most public schools within the US, for every school breakfast or lunch that is provided to a student, your district receives funding that helps support programs and staffing.